Diligens

 Legitimate Model

-One registered entity, proper PAYE compliance, transparent tax payments
+One verified entity, proper PAYE compliance, transparent tax payments

 Due diligence alone no longer protects you.
-Under the April 2026 rules, if the entity paying your workers doesn't pay their tax, you inherit that debt.
+Under the new strict liability rules, if the entity receiving your money doesn't pay their tax, you inherit the entire debt.
 No excuses.
 No defences.
+The regulations make supply chain visibility legally mandatory.

-You need to verify the entities, not just check the paperwork.
+You need to verify the identity of every entity before you pay them — not just check the paperwork after.

 £1.5B+